 We recall the classic definition of the critical exponent in metric spaces.
 Let $G$ be a countable group acting on a metric space $(X,d)$, and $o\in X$.
 The \textbf{critical exponent } $\delta(G, X)$ is

-This invariant is independent of $o\in X$ thanks to the triangle inequality.
-It measures the exponential growth rate of the orbit of $G$ in $X$.\\ For example, by a simple argument of volume, we can see that the critical exponent of a uniform lattice of $\SO(n,1)$ acting on $\Hyp^{n}$ is equal to $n-1$.
+A simple computation based on the triangle inequality shows that this number does not depend on $o\in X$.
+It measures the exponential growth rate of the orbits of $G$ in $X$.\\ For example, by a simple argument of volume, we can see that the critical exponent of a uniform lattice of $\PO(p,1)$ acting on $\Hyp^{p}$ is equal to $p-1$.
 More generally this applies to fundamental group of compact Riemannian manifolds of negative curvature, where the critical exponent is equal to the exponential growth rate of the volume of balls.
-For a more thorough treatment we refer to the text of M. Peigné \cite{peigne2013autour} and F. Paulin \cite{paulin1997critical} \\ A famous theorem of R. Bowen \cite{bowen1979hausdorff} in dimension $3$ and Yue \cite{Yue} in higher dimension shows that the critical exponent of a quasi-Fuchsian representation in $\SO(1,n+1)$ is greater than $n-1$ with equality if and only if the deformation is trivial, that is the group preserves a totally geodesic copy of $\Hyp^{n}$. \\
+For a more thorough treatment we refer to the text of M. Peigné \cite{peigne2013autour} and F. Paulin \cite{paulin1997critical} \\ A famous theorem of R. Bowen \cite{bowen1979hausdorff} in dimension $3$ and Yue \cite{Yue} in higher dimension shows that the critical exponent of a quasi-Fuchsian group in $\PO(p+1,1)$ is greater than $n-1$ with equality if and only if the group is Fuchsian, that is conjugate to a subgroup of $\mathrm{O}(p,1)$. \\